Down-step statistics in generalized Dyck paths: Down-step statistics: A bijective approach

-This completes the bijection between an $r$-marked $k_{t}$-Dyck path and both a shorter $k_{t}$-Dyck path and an elevated $k_{0}$-Dyck path, and thus proves the claim. \end{proof}
+By following the steps above in reverse order, the original path can be reconstructed and so the decomposition is a bijection between an $r$-marked $k_{t}$-Dyck path and both a shorter $k_{t}$-Dyck path and an elevated $k_{0}$-Dyck path.
+This proves the claim. \end{proof}

-Now, with the statements of Claims~\ref{clm:recurrence:shift-peaks} and~\ref{clm:recurrence:middle-segment} we see that the right-hand side of~\eqref{eq:downstep-recurrence} enumerates all $r$-marked $k_{t}$-Dyck paths -- as does the corresponding left-hand side.
+Now, with the statements of Claims~\ref{clm:recurrence:shift-peaks} and~\ref{clm:recurrence:middle-segment} we see that the right-hand side of~\eqref{eq:downstep-recurrence} enumerates all $r$-marked $k_{t}$-Dyck paths --- as does the corresponding left-hand side.
 This proves the recurrence and completes the proof of Theorem~\ref{thm:downstep-recurrence}. \end{proof}

-\begin{remark} As mentioned in the remark before Definition~\ref{def:downsteps} in the introduction, Theorem~\ref{thm:downstep-recurrence} is not valid for $t > k$.
+\begin{remark} As mentioned in Remark~\ref{rem:t>k}, Theorem~\ref{thm:downstep-recurrence} is not valid for $t > k$.
 This is because for $t > k$ the combinatorial structure of these paths changes: it is no longer guaranteed that the path is on or above the $x$-axis after an up-step.
 For the same reason, the formula from Proposition~\ref{prop:k_t:enum} is invalid for $t > k$.
 In this case, $k_{t}$-Dyck paths are not enumerated by generalized Fuss--Catalan numbers, but rather by weighted sums thereof (see~\cite{Prodinger:2019:negative-boundary} for details). \end{remark}

 There is more about the case of $t = k$ that is worth mentioning from a combinatorial point of view. \begin{remark} Observe that for $t = k$ and $r = n$, the recurrence~\eqref{eq:downstep-recurrence} degenerates to $s_{n, k, n} = s_{n, k, n-1}$.
-This is because the summand treated by Claim~\ref{clm:recurrence:middle-segment} corresponds to the number of down-steps before the last return to the axis that are at the same time located below the axis -- which is not possible.
-One can also show this bijectively: observe that if one exchanges the down-steps before and after the last up-step in a $k_k$-Dyck paths, another valid $k_k$-Dyck path is obtained. \end{remark} The cases $t = 0$ and $t = k$ are inherently linked, as the next proposition shows.
+Combinatorially, this happens because the summand treated by Claim~\ref{clm:recurrence:middle-segment} corresponds to the number of down-steps before the last return to the axis that are at the same time located below the axis --- which is not possible.
+This formula also has a bijective interpretation: observe that if one exchanges the down-steps before and after the last up-step in a $k_k$-Dyck paths, another valid $k_k$-Dyck path is obtained. \end{remark} The cases $t = 0$ and $t = k$ are inherently linked, as the next proposition shows.

 \begin{proposition} Let $n \geq 1$.
 Then the relation $s_{n+1, 0, r+1} = s_{n, k, r}$ holds for all integers $r$ with $0\leq r < n$, and for $r = n$ we have $s_{n+1, 0, n+1} = s_{n, k, n} + k C_{n,k}$. \end{proposition} \begin{proof} Let $0\leq r\leq n$.
 Notice that if we take a $k_{k}$-Dyck path of length $(k+1)n$, add a new up-step to the beginning and $k$ down-steps to the end, the result is a $k_{0}$-Dyck path of length $(k+1)(n+1)$.
 Removing the initial up-step and the final $k$ down-steps from a $k_{0}$-Dyck path reverses this construction and yields a $k_{k}$-Dyck path, thus forming a bijection.